wallpants/github-preview.nvim/README.md

 ## Setup

 `setup` must be called for the plugin to be loaded.
-Some plugin managers do this for you.
+Some plugin managers handle this for you.

 ```lua
 require('github-preview').setup({